Adhesive

 Hemming

-Hemming is when the edges of a banner are folded over and reinforced to strengthen them and help prevent tearing.
+Hemming is when the edges of a out door banner are folded over and reinforced to strengthen them and help prevent tearing.
 It is often used on large format prints to improve durability and finishing.

 Hickey